mity/mctrl/README.md

 ## License

-mCtrl itself is covered by the GNU Lesser General Public License.
+mCtrl itself is covered by the GNU Lesser General Public License 2.1 or (if you choose so) any later version.
 Refer to the file `COPYING.lib.md` for more information about licensing terms.

 Some source files and libraries incorporated into mCtrl may have different (but compatible) licensing terms and some may be put into the public domain: